Tim Greimel: Michigan House of Representatives (2011–2019)

 At the end of 2011, Greimel won a special election for District 29 in the Michigan House of Representatives.
 Following the special election, Greimel won the election for a full term in 2012.

 At the start of the full term in 2013, his House Democratic colleagues elected him to serve as the House's minority leader.
 He remained the Democratic leader of the House until 2017.

 2018 congressional campaign

 In October 2017, Greimel announced his candidacy for the United States House of Representatives to represent Michigan's 11th congressional district.
 He lost the Democratic primary to Haley Stevens by 4,636 votes.

-Mayor of Pontiac (2022–present)
+Mayor of Pontiac (2022–2026)

 In November 2021, Greimel was elected mayor of Pontiac, Michigan, with 61.66% of the vote.

 Incumbent two-term mayor Deirdre Waterman had been removed from the ballot ahead of the nonpartisan primary, after being found to have failed to file campaign finance reports in a timely manner and have failed to pay fees for late-filings.
 She ran a write-in campaign in the primary, but failed to receive enough votes to make the general election ballot.
 Griemel and Alexandra T. Riley (the city's former chief development officer, and a sales director for the Genessee County Land Bank Authority) advanced to the general election ballot.